improveme-io/imio-product-demo/README.md

 We use a baic Vercel workflow with automatic promotions.
 Every commit pushed to the main branch will trigger a Production Deployment.
 Every commit pushed to any other branch will trigger a Preview Deployment.
 With our data and our auth, we don not differentiate between a local dev environment and staging/preview environments.

-To nuke and re-seed the development/preview environment, run `pnpx prisma db push --force-reset && npx prisma db seed` from the terminal.
+To nuke and re-seed the development/preview environment, run `pnpm exec prisma db push --force-reset && pnpm exec prisma db seed` from the terminal.
 Please note that this will delete all data in the development/preview environment.
 It will also delete all users from Clerk's development environment.

 ## Frontend Development Notes